Irritable Bowel Syndrome (cont.)

 Exclusion of non-functional gastrointestinal disease

 As mentioned previously, the exclusion of non-functional disease in patients with suspected IBS is an important concern.
 There are many tests designed to exclude non-functional diseases.
 The primary issue, however, is to decide which tests are reasonable to perform.
-Tests are selected individually since each case different.
+Tests are selected individually since each case is different.
 Nevertheless, there are some basic tests that are often performed to exclude non-functional gastrointestinal disease.
 These tests identify anatomic (structural) and histological (microscopic) diseases of the intestines.

 The endoscopic tests include: